Gethe/wow-ui-source/README.markdown

       * Solar Beam is now more responsive when enemies move into or out of it.

     * Feral

+      * Berserk is no longer on the global cooldown.

       * Feral Swiftness now also causes Dash and Stampeding Roar to have a 50/100% chance to instantly remove all movement impairing effects from the